uea-teaching/Deep-Learning-for-Computer-Vision/README.md

 ### MNIST

 MNIST (Modified National Institute of Standards and Technology) handwritten digits.
+More information can be found [here](http://yann.lecun.com/exdb/mnist/).

 Greyscale images of handwritten digits 28 x 28 pixels.

+The MNIST database contains 60,000 training images and 10,000 testing images.

 ### CIFAR10

+The CIFAR10 (Canadian Institute For Advanced Research) database contains 50,000 training images and 10,000 testing images.

 More information [here](https://www.cs.toronto.edu/~kriz/cifar.html).
 These are 32 x 32 colour images of various objects in 10 classes.